 We start treatment for Dry eyes and UV prevention before the procedure, if possible.

-Its normal to feel some apprehension before an eye procedure.
+It's normal to feel some apprehension before an eye procedure.
 It is best not to watch too many you tube videos on the subject.
 They can be scary.
 We want to remain calm.

 When you arrive for your procedure, we will first confirm your name and the eye to be operated on.
 We will apply anesthetic drops to numb the eye.
 This is followed by a special pain preventing eye ointment.